jokull/blog/src/_posts/nextjs-server-actions/post.md

 } satisfies Config;
 ```

 As you can see, I use Turso in production, but raw-dog the underlying libSQL tech in development.
 This allows me to read and write to a regular SQLite 3 database file that can be explored in an app like TablePlus - as opposed to being tied to an external networked service in development mode.
+For production the beauty of Turso kicks in: It presents a single connection string but routes traffic to the nearest geographic replica, minimizing latency.
+This is especially important as the aggregate I/O can build up when calling sequentially from a Vercel edge to a single database instance far away.
+Turso solves this with their replication technology!
+They also happen to have a generous free tier so I highly recommend developers explore their offering.
+I'm just a happy customer btw - no other affiliation.

 Here's the gymrat schema defined in TypeScript.
 Drizzle uses powerful inference of these schemas to provide a query builder with typed parameters and output.